Ethan0429/COSC102-Lab-Writeups/labs/midterm.md

         %s - string specifier
         %c - char specifier

-  - `iomanip` - You can refer to the [iomanip](https://ethan0429.github.io/COSC102-Lab-Writeups/labs/lab5.html#iomanip) for all of this.
+  - `iomanip` - You can refer to the [iomanip](https://ethan0429.github.io/COSC102-Lab-Writeups/labs/lab5.html#iomanip) section of the lab 5 writeup for all of this.

 ### Vectors
 Coming soon...